flatpak/flatpak.github.io/source/developer.html.haml.markdown

   ### Building

   `flatpak build` is used to build an application using an SDK.
-This command is used to provide access to an sandbox.
+This command is used to provide access to a sandbox.
 For example, the following will create a file inside the appdir sandbox (in the files directory):

       $ flatpak build dictionary touch /app/some_file

   (It is best to remove this file before continuing.)

-  The build command allows existing applications that have been made using the traditional configure, make, make install routine to be built inside an flatpak.
+  The build command allows existing applications that have been made using the traditional configure, make, make install routine to be built inside a flatpak.
 You can try this using GNOME Dictionary.
 First, download the source files, extract them and switch to the resulting directory:

       $ wget https://download.gnome.org/sources/gnome-dictionary/3.20/gnome-dictionary-3.20.0.tar.xz
       $ tar xvf gnome-dictionary-3.20.0.tar.xz